-Harry felt his shoulder slouch slightly and looked up from the ground.
-A few feet away from him leaning against the wall was one tall, blonde, Slytherin boy.
+Harry felt his shoulders slouch eve more and looked up from under his messy fringe.
+A few feet away from him, leaning against the wall, was one tall, blonde, Slytherin boy.
 Harry hoped that Malfoy would remember their so called truce from dinner.

 "Not really.
 You?"